 You can enroll by clicking the button below:

 Do you accept teen students?

-We do accept teen students age 15 and older with their parent or guardian’s permission.
+We do accept teen students ages 15 and older into our online DBT class with their parent or guardian’s permission.
 Most of the time the parent/guardian chooses to supervise studies – especially with younger teens (i.e. attend class, review class recordings and assist with homework).

 Our course is primarily attended by adults; and in addition to the weekly classes, students have access to a private Study Hall (similar to a Facebook group) where the conversations really take place (submitting homework, asking questions, etc).
 That part of the course is accessible 24/7 but is not moderated at all times.

 How much is tuition?